-- 109. The Sochi Appellants argue that while the Olympic Charter and the IOC ADR applicable to the Sochi Games merely establish a general rule that athletes may be declared temporarily or permanently ineligible from participating in future editions of the Olympic Games, the precise sanctions to be applied in individual cases must be determined in accordance with the WADC.
-The provisions of the WADC are lex specialis in cases where anti-doping organisations such as the IOC impose what constitute de facto sanctions even if in formal terms they are cast in terms of eligibility rules. - 110.
-The IOC alleges that the Sochi Appellants committed violations of three specific provisions of the WADC, namely: - Article 2.2 (Use of Prohibited Substance or Prohibited Methods); - Article 2.5 (Tampering with any part of Doping Control); and - Article 2.8 (Complicity). - 111.
+- Article 2.8 (Complicity). - 113.
 In each case, the WADC lays down specific provisions concerning the sanctions applicable to violations of those respective provisions.
 In particular: - For the ADRV of tampering, Article 10.3.1 of the WADC provides that a first-time offender shall receive a two-year period of ineligibility unless the conditions in Article 10.5 or Article 10.6 are met.
 Under Article 10.6, if the tampering occurs as part of a doping plan or scheme, then the period of ineligibility may be increased up to a maximum of four years. - For the ADRV of use of prohibited substances or prohibited methods, Article 10.2 of the WADC provides that a first-time offender shall receive a two-year period of ineligibility.
-Again, this can be increased to four years if there are aggravating circumstances, which can include repeat commission of ADRVs, conspiracy or deceptive conduct to avoid detection of an ADRV. - For the ADRV of complicity, Article 10.3.1 of the WADC provides that the sanction for first-time offenders shall be "four (4) years up to lifetime ineligibility" unless the conditions in Article 10.5 are met. - 112.
+Again, this can be increased to four years if there are aggravating circumstances, which can include repeat commission of ADRVs, conspiracy or deceptive conduct to avoid detection of an ADRV. - For the ADRV of complicity, Article 10.3.1 of the WADC provides that the sanction for first-time offenders shall be "four (4) years up to lifetime ineligibility" unless the conditions in Article 10.5 are met. - 114.
 Accordingly, it follows that the IOC can only impose lifetime bans against the Sochi Appellants by establishing that they committed the ADRV of complicity.
 Even if that ADRV is established, however, a lifetime ban is the maximum possible sanction.
-The imposition of this sanction is conditional upon the proper exercise of the IOC's discretion.
-In particular, the IOC must have regard to the specific circumstances of each individual athlete's case and must provide proper reasons for its decision to impose the maximum sanction. - 113.
+The imposition of this sanction conditional upon the proper exercise of the IOC's discretion.
+In particular, the IOC must have regard to the specific circumstances of each individual athlete's case and must provide proper reasons for its decision to impose the maximum sanction. - 115.
 The Sochi Appellants submit that in the present cases there is no evidence that the IOC DC considered the various individual circumstances of each of the Sochi Appellants.
 On the contrary, all of the reasoned decisions contain identical wording despite the significant differences between individual cases.
 It is clear, therefore, that the IOC DC wrongly imposed blanket sanctions on the Sochi Appellants without any consideration of or reference to their respective individual circumstances.